This Fact Sheet is not relevant in your region

 Receivers

 A receiver can be appointed by anyone who holds a valid ‘floating charge’ against the assets of the company.
-A floating charge is a security given to a creditor over any assets that a debtor (for example, a limited company) may hold at any point in time.
-The receiver can only be appointed if the floating charge was taken before 15 September 2003.
+A floating charge is a security given to a creditor over any assets that your limited company may hold at any point in time.
+Usually, the receiver can only be appointed if the floating charge was taken before 15 September 2003.
 A receiver has the power to sell the assets that are secured against the floating charge.
-If your floating charge was taken after 15 September 2003, contact us for advice.

 The receiver only needs to recover the debt owed to the floating charge holder.
 If there is any money left over, the company would also have to be liquidated for unsecured creditors to be paid.

 The receiver will investigate the conduct of the company directors.
-A report will then be sent to the Secretary of State for Business, Energy and Industrial Strategy.
+A report will then be sent to the Secretary of State for Business and Trade.

 Administration